-Urge your members of Congress to support level funding for the U.S. Economic Development Administration (EDA) in the FY 2018 Commerce, Justice and Science Appropriations Bill.
+Urge your members of Congress to support at least $346 million in funding for the U.S. Department of Commerce Economic Development Administration (EDA) as Congress considers funding for FY 2022.
 EDA funding is important to counties because it helps local communities achieve long-term economic growth based on local and regional priorities.

-- EDA focuses solely on private sector job creation and economic growth.
-EDA investments target high quality jobs, especially in advanced manufacturing, science and technology and emerging knowledge-based industries and sectors.
+EDA focuses solely on private sector job creation and economic growth.
+EDA investments promote high quality jobs, especially in advanced manufacturing, science and technology and emerging knowledge-based industries and sectors.

-- EDA grants are critical for county economic development, particularly in rural areas, where such resources are often scarce.
+EDA grants are critical for county economic development, particularly in light of the COVID-19 pandemic and in rural areas, where such resources are often scarce.